starpeace-project/starpeace-client-website-assets/README.md

 cleanup-textures.js is executed with grunt ```cleanup``` target and provides automated logic to fix several metadata and image problems, requiring interaction and confirmation from command-line during execution

+### Combine

+combine-textures.js is executed with grunt ```combined``` target and provides logic to combine and optimize raw assets as well as generate description metadata to be used with game client

 ## Legacy Assets

 Changes to legacy assets, including removal from gameplay (moved to ```/legacy/``` folder), explained below: